graben1437/titan1.x.solr.cloud.instructions/README.md

 # Installing SolrCloud For Titan 1.x
-These instructions are for how to install a 2 node SolrCloud on Linux.
+These instructions are for how to install a 2 node SolrCloud on Linux from scratch.
 These instructions are the "quick" approach for setting up a SolrCloud and do not describe a production configuration.
 Zookeeper must be installed and available prior to starting the Solr installation.
 The steps assume a 2 node cluster, although this should work for a 3 and 4 node cluster as well